Roy-lab/scMTNI/README.md

 The above example will run scMTNI using all regulators and targets.

 Since scMTNI learns regulators on a per-target basis, the algorithm can easily be parallelized by running the algorithm for each target gene (or sets of genes) separately.
-For example, to run scMTNI using only OG59 (includes HOG1), we can replace the -n parameter with a file that contains only OG59 as such:
+For example, to run scMTNI using 10 genes, we can replace the -n parameter with a file that contains only 10 genes as in ExampleData/AllGenes0.txt:

 ```
 Code/scMTNI -f ExampleData/testdata_config.txt -x50 -v1 -l ExampleData/TFs_OGs.txt -n ExampleData/AllGenes0.txt -d ExampleData/celltype_tree_ancestor.txt -m ExampleData/testdata_ogids.txt -s ExampleData/celltype_order.txt -p 0.2 -c yes -b -0.9 -q 2